Digital Nomad Life in kobe, Japan

 We asked people in kobe if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Kobe, Japan, it's important to avoid pointing with your finger, as this is considered rude.
 Instead, use your whole hand to gesture.
 Do not tip at restaurants or for services, as this is not customary in Japan and can be seen as insulting.
 Avoid speaking loudly or causing a disturbance in public places, as this is considered disrespectful.
 Do not eat or drink while walking around, as this is generally frowned upon in Japanese culture.
 Avoid blowing your nose in public, as this is considered impolite.
 It's best to excuse yourself and go to a restroom.
 Do not leave chopsticks sticking upright in a bowl of rice, as this is associated with funerals.
 Avoid entering a home or traditional inn with your shoes on.
 It is customary to remove your shoes at the entrance.
 Do not pour your own drink when dining in a group.
 It is customary to pour drinks for others and allow them to pour yours.
 Avoid interrupting or speaking over someone.
 It is considered polite to wait for your turn to speak.
 Do not refuse a gift or compliment outright, as this can be seen as rude.
 It's better to accept with humility and gratitude.
 Avoid making physical contact, such as hugging or patting on the back, as this is not common in Japanese culture.
 Do not open a gift in front of the person who gave it to you, unless they insist.
 It's customary to open gifts in private.
 Avoid discussing sensitive topics such as World War II, the atomic bombings, or territorial disputes.
-These topics can be seen as disrespectful and may cause discomfort," explained one person living in kobe, Japan.
+These topics can be seen as disrespectful and may cause discomfort," remarked one member in kobe.

 Get Quote